agile-lab-dev/whitefox/docsite/docs/deployment/lightsail.md

 }
 ```

-Also if you log into your aws lightsail account: https://lightsail.aws.amazon.com/ls/webapp/home/instances you should
+If you log into your aws lightsail account: https://lightsail.aws.amazon.com/ls/webapp/home/instances you should
 see something like this:

 ![lightsail console](imgs/lightsail_console.png)